-Vaccine effectiveness in preventing hospital admission has been slightly lower in the last 8 weeks compared to the entire period from 11 July to 7 December 2021.
-One of the causes is that people who have recently been admitted to hospital completed their vaccination series longer ago, on average, than people who were admitted in summer.
-Another cause is that virus circulation has increased in recent months.
-Vaccine effectiveness in preventing ICU admissions remains very high for all age groups.
+Vaccine effectiveness has been slightly lower in the last 8 weeks compared to the entire period from 11 July to 14 November 2021.
+There are various explanations for this.
+One is that people who have recently been admitted to hospital completed their vaccination series longer ago, on average, than people who were admitted in summer.
+The increased virus circulation in recent months may also partly explain it.

 Vaccine effectiveness among people aged 70+

-The analysis is based on NICE data on hospital admissions of patients with COVID-19 admitted until 7 December 2021.
-The data was enriched on 8 December 2021 with vaccination data from the COVID-19 Information and Monitoring System (CIMS).
+The analysis is based on NICE data on hospital admissions of patients with COVID-19 admitted until 23 November 2021.
+The data was enriched on 24 November 2021 with vaccination data from the central COVID-19 vaccination register (CIMS).
 The method used to calculate vaccine effectiveness is explained in the report: Study: Effectiveness of COVID-19 vaccination against hospital and ICU admission in the Netherlands

 More information is available in previous updates on effectiveness of COVID-19 vaccines.